Convergent and Efficient Deep Q Network Algorithm: Inefficiency of minimizing the MSBE

-Although this looks like an efficiency issue, it has important consequences on the learning dynamics.
-If the average of $Q$ is initialized above that of $Q^*$, and if the transitions among the states can form loops, the learning time of RG additionally scales as $O\left (\frac{1}{1-\gamma}\right )$ due to the loops, regardless of the problem size $N$ from the perspective of the optimal policy.
-In the cliff walking task with width 10, Q-table learning has roughly the same learning time for different $\gamma$, while RG scales roughly as $O\left (\frac{1}{1-\gamma}\right )$ and does not learn for $\gamma=1$, as shown in Fig.~\ref{cliff walking gamma dependence}.
-This occurs because the learned policy $\argmax_{a'}Q(s,a')$ in RG almost always prefers non-terminal states and goes into loops, since transitions to terminal states are associated with Q values below what the agent currently predicts on average, and therefore Eq.~(\ref{RG learning total change}) dominates the learning dynamics of moving from $Q$'s average to $Q^*$'s average.
+If the average of $Q(s,a)$ is initialized above that of $Q^*(s,a)$ and the transitions among the states can form loops, the learning time of RG additionally scales as $O (\frac{1}{1-\gamma} )$ due to Eq.~(\ref{RG learning total change}), regardless of the finite size of the problem.
+As shown in Fig.~\ref{cliff walking gamma dependence}, in the cliff walking task with width 10, Q-table learning has roughly the same learning time for different $\gamma$, while RG scales roughly as $O (\frac{1}{1-\gamma} )$ and does not learn for $\gamma=1$.
+This is because the policy $\argmax_{a'}Q(s,a')$ of RG prefers non-terminal states and goes into loops, since the transitions to terminal states are associated with Q values below what the agent initially expects.
+Then, Eq.~(\ref{RG learning total change}) controls the learning dynamics of the sum of all $Q$ values, i.e.~$\sum_{(s,a)}Q(s,a)$, with the learning target being $\sum_{(s,a)}Q^*(s,a)$, and the learning time scales as $O (\frac{1}{1-\gamma} )$.
+For $\gamma=1$, $\Delta\sum_{(s,a)}Q_{(s,a)}$ is always zero and $\sum_{(s,a)}Q^*(s,a)$ cannot be learned, which results in failure of learning.